makyo/writing/work/sawtooth/overclassification/overclassification.md

 She spent her time pretending to leaf through the book of motifs and tropes.
 Amy sat where she had been, watching the TV over Dani as the otter poked through her book.
 She didn't have quite what it took to look Amy in the eyes.

-*Perhaps I should find her a place to go,* she thougt. *Perhaps this whole thing was a mistake.
+*Perhaps I should find her a place to go,* she thought. *Perhaps this whole thing was a mistake.
 We don't know each other, neither of us know how to share.*

 And yet they stayed there.
 Amy watched her movie, and Dani's eyes traced lines of text without reading them.